awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

      Class.forName("com.mysql.jdbc.Driver").newInstance();
             return DriverManager.getConnection(instance.url, "root","root1234");

-#### Create the Database schema and table
+#### Create the database schema and table

 You can use MySQL Workbench to connect to the RDS MySQL instance and create a database schema and the work table.
-To connect to the database, open the MySQL Workbench and connect to database.
+To connect to the database, open MySQL Workbench and connect to database.

 ![AWS Tracking Application](images/trackMySQLWB.png)

+**Note**: If you have issues connecting to the database, double recheck your inbound rules.

-Create a new schema named **awstracker** by using this SQL command.
+Create a schema named **awstracker** by using this SQL command.

     CREATE SCHEMA awstracker;

-In the **awstracker** schema, create a table named **work** by using this SQL command:
+In the **awstracker** schema, create a table named **work** by using this SQL command.

     CREATE TABLE work(
         idwork VARCHAR(45) PRIMARY KEY,